micmejia/bible-dump/AMPC/Mark/Mark 8.md

 And He said this freely (frankly, plainly, and explicitly, making it unmistakable).
-And Peter took Him [^m]by the hand _and_ led Him aside and then [facing Him] began to rebuke Him.
+And Peter took Him by the hand _and_ led Him aside and then [facing Him] began to rebuke Him.